RRaAy-H/nanotron-infini/docs/PARQUET_TRAINING.md

 2. Check that the parquet files contain text data in a recognizable column
 3. Ensure your GPU has enough memory for the configuration specified in your config file
 4. Try reducing the batch size or sequence length in your config file if you experience out-of-memory errors
+5. If you have Flash Attention errors, check the logs to see if the auto-detection system handled it properly
+6. For detailed information about Flash Attention compatibility, see `docs/FLASH_ATTENTION_TROUBLESHOOTING.md`